websauna/websauna/docs/source/reference/glossary.rst

     cookiecutter
         A Python package to create projects and packages from project templates. `More information <https://pypi.python.org/pypi/cookiecutter>`__.

+    cookiecutter-websauna-addon
+         Cookiecutter template to create a Websauna addon  `More information <https://github.com/websauna/cookiecutter-websauna-addon>`__.

     CRUD
         In computer programming, create, read, update and delete, sometimes called SCRUD with an "S" for Search, are the four basic functions of persistent storage. :doc:`Read about CRUD in Websauna <../narrative/crud/crud>`.
         `More info <https://en.wikipedia.org/wiki/Create,_read,_update_and_delete>`__.